RoskiDeluge/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach does not return a new array, .map does return a new array.

 2. What is the difference between a function and a method?

+A method is the name for a function that is also an object's property.

 3. What is closure?

+Closure refers to the combination between a function and its lexical environment.

 4. Describe the four rules of the 'this' keyword.

+1) Global binding : occurs when the this keyword references the Window object.
+2) Implicit binding : occurs when this references existing name/value in an object.
+3) New binding : occurs when this is used within a constructor function to create new objects.
+4) Explicit binding : occurs when the .apply or .call methods are used to create binding using the pseudo class inheritance style.

 5. Why do we need super() in an extended class?

+super() allows a class to inherit the properties of a parent class.

 ## Project Set up